 The novelty in this study was that the author modifies the object of research into Shariah mobile banking in Indonesia by adapting different variables to be tested again, related to the variables of reputation, perceived risk, Islamic financial literacy and bandwagon effect as mob mentality variables, where the bandwagon effect has a meaning similar to mob mentality, which is a psychological phenomenon that occurs when individuals take an action because they are influenced by others, without considering their own personal beliefs or opinions (Linda & Bloom, 2017).
 This mob mentality phenomenon occurs when there is a widespread trend, so consumers often base their purchases on their desire to follow the trend, especially in the use of technology, thus producing research results that are different from previous studies.
 This study is the first research to examine the impact of mob mentality on the decision to use Shariah mobile banking.
-This study aims to analyze and review the aspects that have an impact on the decision to use Shariah mobile banking.
-In addition, there is still limited research on the relationship between mob mentality, reputation, perceived risk, Islamic financial literacy and the decision to use Shariah mobile banking in Semarang city.
+In addition, there is still limited research on the relationship between mob mentality, reputation, perceived risk, Islamic financial literacy and the decision to use Shariah mobile banking.
 This can contribute to the literature by increasing research on Shariah mobile banking.

 This study model used a quantitative approach in testing the conceptual framework that had been made previously based on theory and previous research by utilizing the Structural Equation Modeling (SEM) analysis method.
 This study aimed to analyze several aspects that have an impact on people's decisions in utilizing Shariah mobile banking.
 A person's decision making is significantly influenced by their purchasing behavior, but decision making also involves consideration of various other aspects.
 Research conducted by Yudistira (2022) showed that the bandwagon effect has a positive and significant effect on decisions, this of course has different results from the research of Thapa et al., (2022) which showed that the bandwagon effect has a negative and insignificant impact on decisions.
-Narteh & Braimah (2019) stated that reputation has a positive and significant impact on decisions, in contrast to the research of Butt et al., (2022) which stated that reputation has a negative and insignificant impact on decisions.
-Elhajjar & Ouaida (2019) indicated that perceived risk has a positive and significant impact on decisions.
-Pala et al., (2023) stated that Islamic financial literacy has a positive and significant impact on decisions, but Mas'ud & Amang (2023) indicated that Islamic financial literacy has a negative and insignificant impact on decisions.
+Narteh & Braimah (2019) stated that reputation has a positive and significant impact on decisions.
+Narteh & Braimah of Butt et al., (2022) which stated that reputation has a negative and insignificant impact on decisions.
+Elhajjar & Ouaida (2019) indicated that perceived risk has a positive and significant impact on decisions, but Purnamasari et al.'s research (2021) showed that perceived risk has a negative and insignificant impact on decisions, but Mas'ud & Amang (2023) indicated that Islamic financial literacy has a negative and insignificant impact on decisions.